YINI-lang/YINI-spec/YINI-Specification.md

 ### 14.3.
 Encoding Notes
 #### 14.3.1 Required Encoding
 - **UTF-8 without BOM** is the required and default encoding for YINI files.
-- Parsers must support UTF-8 fully.
+- Parsers SHOULD support UTF-8 fully.
 - Use of other encodings (e.g., UTF-16, Latin-1) is discouraged and not guaranteed to be portable.

 #### 14.3.2 Byte Order Mark (BOM)
-- A UTF-8 BOM (`0xEF 0xBB 0xBF`) is **not required** and **should be avoided**.
+- A UTF-8 BOM (`0xEF 0xBB 0xBF`) is **not required** and **SHOULD be avoided**.
-- If present, parsers must detect and ignore the BOM without failing.
+- If present, parsers MUST detect and ignore the BOM without failing.

 #### 14.3.3 Shebang Line (Optional)
 A shebang line may be used at the very top of the file:
 ```
 #!/usr/bin/env yini
 ```
 This line is ignored by YINI parsers but may affect script execution in Unix environments.
-It must be ignored by the YINI parser as a comment or metadata line.
+It MUST be ignored by the YINI parser as a comment or metadata line.

 ### 14.4.
 JSON Compatibility